mjeanneau/module2-solution/README.md

 # module2-solution
-Coursera-HTML CSS &amp; JAVASCRIPT - homwork for module 2
+Coursera-HTML CSS and JAVASCRIPT - homework for module 2